Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 With this approach, we wouldn’t need a lot of heavy equipment.
 Also, there’d be fewer moving parts.

-The more moving parts we have, the more things that can go wrong.
+The more moving parts we have, the more things can go wrong.

 I discussed some of the problems of drilling into Mars with a mega drill.
 Obviously, we wouldn’t need a mega drill on Europa, but we’d still need a decently sized drill.
 Plus, millions of tons of shoring equipment.